jgm/pandoc/doc/using-the-pandoc-api.md

 % Using the pandoc API
 % John MacFarlane

-# Concepts
+intro - pandoc can be used as a library, to write your own custom conversion tools, or to power a web application.

 # Basic usage

+a simple example

 # The Pandoc structure

-# Reader options

-# Writer options
+blocks/inlines

+# Readers and writers

+getReader, getWriter

-# The PandocMonad class
+# Options

-custom PandocMonad instances
+inc extensions

 # Builder

+Inlines vs Inline, etc.
+monoid

 example: report from CSV data

+# The PandocMonad class

+motivations
+Class.
+advanced: custom PandocMonad instances

+# Templates and other data files

+# Handling errors and warnings

 # Generic transformations